 - Physical exam

 - Proof of immunizations

 - Negative drug test

 If hired as a surgical technologist before completing your full schooling, many employers will offer tuition reimbursement.

 Below are a few accredited choices for surgical technology programs in Maryland:

 - Frederick Community College.
-Located in Frederick, Maryland, FCC offers both an associate’s degree and certificate in Surgical Technology, accredited by the CAAHEP.
-Enrollment for the certificate program is limited to 20 students per period, and it is a selective admissions program, which means that students will need to meet all of the minimum pre-requisites to be considered for the program including BI 103, BI 103 and medical terminology as well as a communication course.
+Located in Frederick, Maryland, FCC offers both an associate’s degree and a certificate in Surgical Technology, accredited by the CAAHEP.
+Enrollment for the certificate program is limited to 20 students per period, and it is a selective admissions program, which means that students will need to meet all of the minimum pre-requisites to be considered for the program including BI 103, BI 103, and medical terminology as well as a communication course.
 Students must also obtain a “C” or higher average in each course.
 The 60- to 65-credit Surgical Technology A.A.S. degree program is also a selective admission program.
-Students who are not accepted into the program the first go-round should begin with the Pre-Health Professionals Pre-Surgical Technology Pathway.
+Students who are not accepted into the program on the first go-round should begin with the Pre-Health Professionals Pre-Surgical Technology Pathway.

 - Anne Arundel Community College.
 AACC in Arnold, Maryland, offers an associate’s degree program in Surgical Technology that can be completed in as little as two years.
-This degree program is accredited by the CAAHEP, and upon completion students will be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) exam.
+This degree program is accredited by the CAAHEP, and upon completion, students will be eligible to sit for the National Board of Surgical Technology and Surgical Assisting (NBSTSA) exam.
 Additionally, students will have the skills necessary to obtain a job in a hospital or surgical center.

 Surgical Technologist Certification in Maryland